TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

   2. Use that fresh Github account and sign up for the forums [here](https://forum.theodinproject.com).
 Jump in and introduce yourself in the [Introductions category](https://forum.theodinproject.com/c/introductions); tell us your story!
 Where are you from?
 What made you aspire to become a web developer?
 What are your hopes and dreams?
 We encourage you to keep on sharing your thoughts AND your code.

+  3. Say hello to someone else!
+Getting to know others on the same journey as you can not only be encouraging, but also setting you up for potential partners and for networking.

-  3. Finally, sign in to the chat with your handy Github account [here](https://gitter.im/TheOdinProject/theodinproject).
+  4. Finally, sign in to the chat with your handy Github account [here](https://gitter.im/TheOdinProject/theodinproject).
 Pop in and say hello!
 We're always glad to welcome a new community member.

 </div>